moq-wg/moq-transport/draft-lcurley-warp.md

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
 For exchanging media, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
-Some messages MUST be sent over the same stream, for example SUBSCRIBE messages ({{message-subscribe}}) with the same broadcast URI.

 ## Prioritization